 Why does it work for some people then?
 Everyone is different and some people are just wired that way.
 They can force themselves through and their mind thinks “Hey, I got that wrong.
 This isn’t so bad after all”.

-However, there is one almighty drawback to this, even when it works: it can give you another problem instead.
+However, there is sometimes one almighty drawback to this, even when it works: it can give you another problem instead.

 Exposure therapy for driving anxiety is dangerous

 As well as being a professional therapist, I have been a driving instructor for over 20 years.
-During this time I have taught over 1,000 people to drive with most of them having anxiety.
+During this time I have taught over 1,000 people to drive with many of them having anxiety.

 I’ve even had clients that have been told by doctors that no matter how scared they are, no matter how much they’re crying or freaking out, they have to just keep pushing and they’ll be fine.

 Does that sound safe to you?

 If you have a fear of driving then you’ll know how impossible it is to just push through.
 People that don’t have the problem, and have never been in a car with someone that has it, just don’t get it.

 They think you’re being silly and need to get over it but they don’t realise how crippling the feeling really is.

 Many people that support exposure therapy once had anxiety and think they fixed it by just pushing through.
 That sometimes leads to them going off and making videos about how they have found the solution and they want to share it with everyone.
 Some of them even start careers as therapists thinking they’ve worked it out.